 Cabin Life – #107

 I’d like to tell you that it’s been a long couple of weeks out at the cabin.
-That, Ice on a sprucehowever, would not be the truth.
+That, however, would not be the truth.
 The truth is, it’s been a couple of very lazy weeks lounging around in the comfort of an actual house.
 The weather has been terrible and I was having to hike into the cabin and my firewood is running low and I was sick of dragging a forty pound jug of water a quarter mile uphill twice a week.
 So I’ve been staying at my girlfriends with Pico and Herbie.
 And the Levine men have officially taken over the couch.

 I’m still formally living at the cabin, but it has been a nice break.
 After three winters, I needed some time away from the work and cold and frustration of a house with no indoor plumbing.
 The chickens are still out there, and are doing well.
 As the days get longer, the nights haven’t been as cold, and they are doing fine.
 I go out to the cabin pretty much every day, so even though I was still having to do the hike in, at least I wasn’t having to haul my laundry and bags of dog food and cat litter up that hill.